GambitLeBeau/GambitLeBeau/README.md

 - 👋 Hi, I’m @GambitLeBeau
 - 👀 I’m interested in ...Cloud Computing, System Adminstration, Solutions Architecture, and DevOps
-- 🌱 I’m currently learning ...Python for Automation
+- 🌱 I’m currently learning ...AWS Certified Developer Associate
 - 💞️ I’m looking to collaborate on ...designing, implementing, managing, securing, deploying fleets of virtual instances, and migrating on-premise to the cloud
 - 📫 How to reach me ...xiceman@protonmail.com